Getting To Big White

 Kelowna International Airport is serviced by many of the top Canadian airlines — Air Canada, Jazz, WestJet and Alaska Air.
 These airlines are partnered with many international carriers and fly non-stop to Kelowna daily from Toronto, Ottawa, Vancouver, Victoria,Calgary, Edmonton, Winnipeg, Saskatoon, Regina, Seattle, Las Vegas as well as Puerto Vallarta, Los Cabos and Cancun Mexico.
 Airport hosts can be found in the arrivals lounge and are identifiable by their green vests.
 Daily frequent and efficient shuttle service is available between the resort and the airport by Big White's Official shuttle service.

-Big White is the closest Western Canadian resorts to Toronto.
+Big White is the closest Western Canadian resort to Toronto.
 WestJet offers 7 non-stop flights per week, as well as daily direct flights from Calgary, Edmonton and Vancouver!
 Air Canada & Jazz flights in and out of Kelowna have converted to jet service which will eliminate any bag problems and cut flight times from Calgary and Vancouver down to 40 minutes!
 You could be skiing within an hour and a half of arrival!
 When flying Air Canada there is an option to have your gear shipped two days prior to your flight.

 Big White's Official Kelowna Airport/Big White Shuttle Service

 Big White is only a quick shuttle away with the service taking you from Kelowna Airport to Big White Ski Resort in no time at all.
 Big White owns the shuttle service so you can book through Central Reservations.
 They will pick you up from the airport and drop you right off outside your accommodation.

 Driving to Big White - Parking is Free!